 Especially when there’s a deadline to catch, the dreaded writer’s block is the last thing you need.
 That mounting panic that arises upon realising you spent hours typing and deleting freezes up the ability for the brain to create new content, pushing you into a vicious cycle.

-However, as unwarranted as it seems, writer’s block is simply a reflection of our negative mental state; All that stress and anxiety about not writing is making us unable to write.
+However, as unwarranted as it seems, writer’s block is simply a reflection of our negative mental state.
+All that stress and anxiety about not writing is making us unable to write.
 And even though many of us see it as an obstacle, the struggle we suffer is actually lending a helping hand.

 As novelist Ray Bradbury aptly puts it, “In the middle of writing something you go blank and your mind says “No, that’s it” You’re being warned.
 Your subconscious is saying “I don’t like you anymore.
 You’re writing about things I don’t give a damn for.”

 It’s time to start seeing your worst enemy as your best friend.
-Here are 3 ways you can embrace your writer’s block – and overcome it in the process.

-1. Stop Thinking about Not Thinking
+Stop Thinking About Not Thinking:

 As mentioned, this phenomenon is fuelled by a negative pressure to perform.
 Psychologists theorise that feelings such as anxiety or anger stimulates stress hormones that stops communication with the cerebral cortex, the part of the brain responsible for creative thinking.